joergboe/testframework/doc/manpage.md

 - Set programm defined props/vars
 - Set properties and variables defined with command line parameter -D..
 - Source properties file if required - set props and vars
-- Source all defined tools scripts
 - Execute root suite in inherited environment
 - print result

 The Test Suite:

-- Source all defined tools scripts
 - Source Test Suite file - executes initialization in the main body of the script / set props and vars
 - Check is suite is to be skipped and end suite execution if required
 - Execute all Test Suite preparation steps if required